Kills & Prevents Yeast: A Brief Guide

 Experimental Option

 Lufenuron is a veterinary medicine that may block the production of chitin found in the coverings of yeast.
 Chitin is a hard-fibrous substance found in insects and yeast.
 It is not found in humans.
 This option takes two months and is effective 80 percent of the time.
 Be aware that this is an experimental treatment.
 Human studies have not been done, but it does appear safe in animal studies.
-See Lufenuron.
-An Experimental Yeast Treatment for more information about this medicine and where to purchase it.
+See Lufenuron: An Experimental Yeast Treatment for more information about this medicine and where to purchase it.

 Considerations for Choosing a Yeast Resistance Option